Crime Data Assistant

 Sortable raw numbers.
 Click column headers to sort.
 Export as CSV.

-The Four Data Sources
+The Five Data Sources

-SourceAgency Data Collected by AH DatalyticsFBI Uniform Crime ReportsFBI NIBRS Master FilesFBI Supplementary Homicide Reports
+SourceAgency DataFBI Uniform Crime ReportFBI NIBRS Master FilesFBI Supplementary Homicide ReportsFBI Hate Crime Statistics

-Time Range2017–present1930–20241991–present1976–present
+Time Range2017–present1930–20241991–present1976–present1991–present

-CoverageHundreds of agencies (curated sample)10,000+ agenciesVaries by yearVaries by year
+CoverageHundreds of agencies10,000+ agenciesVaries by yearVaries by year~15,000 agencies (voluntary)

-Crime TypesPart I UCR (7 offenses)Part I UCR + staffing52+ NIBRS offense codesHomicides only
+Crime TypesPart I UCR (7 offenses)Part I UCR + staffing52+ NIBRS offensesHomicides onlyBias-motivated crimes

 Understanding Each Data Source